vinodkd/guts/README.md

 This is available in two formats:

-- A [Flash enabled one](http://vinodkd.github.com/guts/out/full/guts.html) that's closest to the Freemind experience A (non-flash, clickable image map version)[http://vinodkd.github.com/guts/out/basic/guts.html] that has all the content but is not as directly accessible as the previous one; but works on iPads and such like
+- A [Flash enabled one](http://vinodkd.github.com/guts/out/full/guts.html) that's closest to the Freemind experience.
+- A (non-flash, clickable image map version)[http://vinodkd.github.com/guts/out/basic/guts.html] that has all the content but is not as directly accessible as the previous one; but works on iPads and such like

 Milestones
 ==========